-As runners after a short period of running we start feeling the good state inside ourselves.
+As runners, after a short period of running we start feeling the good state inside ourselves.
 When we run, something happens in our body.
-There are biochemical processes, which starts up and support us.
+There are biochemical processes, which start-up and support us.
 Running changes our mood positively;

 The biochemical activity

-Physiological processes in the body, creates emotional responses that are based on biochemical activity.
-It is a complex communication system between brain and body.
+Physiological processes in the body create emotional responses that are based on biochemical activity.
+It is a complex communication system between the brain and body.

 If you ask runners why they run they often answer that running makes them feel better.
 Whether it is a Long distance runner, a sprinter or just a jogger, they all say things like “It makes me feel strong”, “it makes me feel free and powerful”, “my stress fade away like morning dew” and so on.

-Research on the biochemical activity associated with running, has showed good results of some neuro-chemicals.
-The biochemical activity influences our psychological state.
+Research on the biochemical activity associated with running has shown good results of some neuro-chemicals.
+Our biochemical activity influences our psychological state.

 Although research within the biochemical activity associated with running is still not far enough to a complete understanding, it has until now found that particular four neuro-chemicals affects by running: dopamine, serotonin, Endorphin and Epinephrine (adrenaline).

 Plays a crucial role in the driving forces behind all positively motivated actions that bring experiences of well-being.
 It controls the brain’s reward center – and thus indirectly the good feelings.
 It is a neurotransmitter, which is also responsible for sleeping and waking cycles.